andrijaantunovic/OneFuncButton/README.md

 * **DOWN_LONG_FIRST** - The button is being held and one hold event has occured.
 * **DOWN_LONG_SUBSQ** - The button is being held and two or more hold events have occured.

-Three macros are provided with the library which evaluate a stored button state:
+Three macros are provided with the library which evaluate a button state from a byte:

 * **ISDOWN(byte)** - Evaluates true for any state in which the button must be down
 * **PRESSEVENT(byte)** - Evaluates true for any PRESS event